Kingxukai/linux/Documentation/pcmcia/driver-changes.rst

 * irq_mask and irq_list parameters (as of 2.6.11)
    The irq_mask and irq_list parameters should no longer be used in PCMCIA card drivers.
-Instead, it is the job of the PCMCIA core to determine which IRQ should be used.
+Instead, it is the woke job of the woke PCMCIA core to determine which IRQ should be used.
 Therefore, link->irq.IRQInfo2 is ignored.